derekmborges/derekmborges/README.md

 - 💻 I'm currently working as a Senior Software Engineer in the Cyber industry

-- 🌱 I’m currently learning algorithmic stock/crypto trading
+- 🌱 I’m currently learning

 - 👯 I'm looking to collaborate with other devs on side projects

-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects

 - ⚡ Fun fact: I love to play piano and ping pong